wh-alice/mig_visualstudio/vs/test/how-to--import-a-virtual-machine-or-template-from-scvmm.md

 ---
-title: "How to: Import a Virtual Machine or Template from SCVMM" ms.custom: "" ms.date: "10/13/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Import a Virtual Machine or Template from SCVMM | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
 ms.reviewer: ""
 ms.suite: ""